-It is important to start with a hot car in order to activate the chemical and physical processes that lead to the development of aromas.
+It is important to start with the machine hot in order to activate the chemical and physical processes that lead to flavor development.

-The initial temperature depends on the size of our machine, on the mass of coffee that I will introduce and on its density and humidity.
+The initial temperature depends on the size of our machine, the mass of coffee I am going to introduce, and its density and humidity.

-A skilled roaster knows his machine well and knows how to do the first tests to evaluate the correct starting temperature.
+A skilled roaster knows his machine well and knows how to do initial tests to assess the correct initial temperature.

-In fact, let us remember that toasting is an art and the roaster is a mix between artist and scientist.
+Indeed, let us remember that roasting is an art, and the roaster is a mix of artist and scientist.

-The coffee enters the green roaster, dense and humid, about 12% if it is fresh coffee, and above all at room temperature, so in the first few minutes it lowers the temperature of the roaster.
+The coffee enters the roaster green, thick and moist, about 12 percent if it is fresh coffee, and mostly at room temperature, so in the very first few minutes turn down the roaster temperature.

-The temperature continues to drop until the TP, that is the Turning Point, that moment when the temperature begins to rise again and therefore the roasting curve changes direction and becomes positive again.
+The temperature continues to drop until the TP, or Turning Point, that moment when the temperature begins to rise again and thus the roasting curve changes direction and becomes positive again.

-In this phase, the coffee absorbs heat from the environment in which it is located.
-This is why it is also called the endothermic phase.
+phase the coffee absorbs heat from its environment.
+That is why it is also called the endothermic phase.

-Thus we begin to see the first chemical-physical changes of the grain:
+Thus we begin to see the first chemical and physical changes in the grain:

-- Loss of water, therefore a decrease in humidity;
+- Loss of water, thus decrease in humidity;

 - Increased pressure inside the grain;